Skip to Content

-Sweet and Sour Tofu is made in just about thirty minutes with simple and inexpensive ingredients!
+Sweet and sour tofu is made in just about 30 minutes with simple and inexpensive ingredients!
 Bell peppers, onions, and pineapple chunks accompany the crispy pan fried tofu in the most mouthwatering homemade sweet and sour sauce.

 • Quick and easy.
 There’s a reason this is one of my favorite weeknight dinner recipes, and not just because of how tasty it is.
 This easy dinner is just that – easy.
-And it comes together in just about half an hour!
+It comes together in just about half an hour!

 Here’s the short list of ingredients you’ll need to make easy sweet and sour tofu.
 Make sure to scroll down to view the full recipe for exact measurements!